 Chapter Maintenance and Leadership

 Is your chapter growing like a weed?
 Have a set process in place to ensure your leadership transitions and hits the ground running each year?
 We are seeking student facilitators who have excelled in developing their chapter and maintaining that growth.
-You will be paired with a co-facilitator from a school complementary in size to best reach our full Chapter Network audience.
+You will be paired with 2-3 co-panelists from schools diverse in size and characteristics to best reach our full Chapter Network audience.

 Have you made your own programs or really gotten our National programs down-pat?
 Are your events the ones that students look forward to and you see new faces each time one is on the school calendar?
 Please consider helping your peers by leading a discussion intended to share strategies for making mental health programming more inclusive for all types of folks on campus, and throughout the year.

 Help your peers learn from your tried and true strategies to build relationships on campus with diverse student groups and resources.
 As our facilitators for this session, it'd also be helpful to walk through the host of potential partners standing at the ready to work with your chapter in your surrounding or state-level community.

 Fundraising: Connecting Your Broader Network to the Work We Do

 As a successful fundraiser, you're likely aware that the steps you take to be successful in this form of advocacy are the same you'd take to grow your chapter.
 If this sounds like a lesson you've learned, we want to have your voice in this session.
 Tell us about what you did and how you did it, and we may select you to share that with the Active Minds Network!

 We're also interested in what you want to discuss!
 If you have a discussion topic about which you'd like to facilitate one of our rountable discussion, pitch it to us!